FAQs

 Yes.
 The Registry can collect information on existing cases as well as new cases.

-What conditions should I target?
+What cases and conditions should I target?

 This will depend on what study do you want to help with.
 It is expected that the number of active studies will increase over time and may also be guided by the range of conditions that are recruited.
 At the moment GloBE-Reg is only focussing on rhGH therapy in children.
 Our advice is to do what is manageable for the centre.
 For helping with the rhGH studies, ideally we would like centres to target all children who are receiving rhGH therapy.